 About

-Alisa Wunder is a composer and orchestrator working at the intersection of concert music and visual storytelling.
+Alisa Wunder working at the intersection of concert music and visual storytelling.
 Her work spans film scoring, theater, and contemporary classical performance, with a focus on emotionally driven, narrative music.

 In 2026, her work Piano Trio was selected as a Semi-Finalist (Top 30 of 500+) in the Call for Scores of Lake George Music Festival in New York, USA.
-Also in 2026 the Piano Trio was performed in Zagreb, Croatia at the XIV National Papandopulo Competition by FM Trio — Pavle Franković (viola), Janko Franković (cello), and Armand Merle (piano) — as part of their First Prize–winning program.
-She has contributed as an orchestrator to the musical Finding Madame Curie (music by David Kurkowski, New York).
+Also in 2026 the Piano Trio was performed in Zagreb, Croatia at the XIV National Papandopulo Competition by FM Trio — as part of their First Prize–winning program.
+In 2024, participated in a collaborative project between the Alte Pinakothek in Munich and composition students of the University of Music and Theatre Munich, contributing music for the audioguide of the Rachel Ruysch – Nature into Art exhibition.
 She has written music for international projects including the Berlin Film Scoring Competition and Indie Film Scoring Contest.

 Alisa studied violin at the Saint-Petersburg State Conservatory, Russia (Docent Alexandra Andreeva) and composition at the University of Music and Performing Arts Munich, Germany (Professor Jan Müller-Wieland) and is currently pursuing studies in Composition for Film, Games, and Media at the Musicube Academy, Bonn (Germany).
 Since 2025 her music is published by Universal Edition, Vienna (Austria).